 Participants will not receive payment for completing this survey.

 If you choose to share your contact information, we may follow up with you in the future to learn more about the ongoing impact of COVID-19 on your life.
 However, if you are not comfortable sharing your contact information, you can complete the survey anonymously.
 Summary results will be shared with study participants on this website.
 You will not be able to be identified in the survey results.

 To complete the survey or learn more:

-Click here to complete the survey by December 15, 2020.
+The survey is now closed.
 Questions?
 You can email the study team at email@example.com.